okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2018-52/index.md

 ## 2018.12.2

-> NOTE: Okta has changed our release model and version numbering.
+> **Note:** Okta has changed our release model and version numbering.
 Under the old system, this would have been release 2018.52.
 For more information, see here: <https://support.okta.com/help/s/article/New-Okta-Release-Model>

 | Change                                                                                                               | Expected in Preview Orgs | Rollout to Production Orgs Expected to Start |
 | -------------------------------------------------------------------------------------------------------------------- | ------------------------ | -------------------------------------------- |